cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 ### Part 1

-Inside the `shapes` package, create an abstract class `Shape` with the following members:
+Inside the `com.cbfacademy.shapes` package under the `shapes` module, create an abstract class `Shape` with the following members:
 - `abstract double getArea()` - returns the area of the shape
 - `String getName()` - returns the name of the shape